The modified asphalts in Italy

 Driving on a road without potholes, safer and more silent is every driver’s dream.
 A dream which is already reality in many Provinces all over Italy where parts of roads have been surfaced with modified asphalts, with the addition of rubber from End-of-Life tyres.

-So far, over 450km/lane of roads with modified asphalt containing ELT recycled rubber have been made in Italy.
+So far, more than 670 km/lane of roads with modified asphalt containing ELT recycled rubber have been made in Italy.
 Emilia Romagna, Tuscany, Piedmont and Trentino Alto Adige are the regions with the most important experiences.